 Symptoms of Dry Eye

-- You feel a stinging, itching, or burning sensations in your eyes.
+- You feel a stinging, itching, or burning sensation in your eyes.

 - Your eyes feel fatigued or tired.

 - You experience stringy mucus in your eyes.

 - You find it painful to wear contacts.

 - Your eyes are red or irritated, especially when you are in the wind or near cigarette smoke.